CherylHuddart/CherylHuddart/README.md

 ### Hi there 👋

+My name is Cheryl, I'm a brand new Tech Elevator student.
+I'm also a newbie to coding in general so go easy on me!

+I think continuing to learn new things and be challenged are the things that keep life exciting so I'm really looking forward to embarking on this journey.

+When I'm not working on this or my current day job I'm usually spending time with my dog, friends, family, or any combination of those things.
 <!--
 **CherylAspinwall/CherylAspinwall** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.